grdw/lorikeet/_posts/2017-12-10-free-bootlegs.md

   <sr>https://thevinylfactory.com/features/do-bootlegs-matter-what-discogs-new-crackdown-means-for-future/</sr>.
   For people who don't know what they are: bootlegs are records which are unofficially released without the artists consent or label's consent for that matter.
-I have 10 of these which I had for sale, but Discogs found that inappropriate to do.
+I have 10 bootlegs, which I had for sale.
+Discogs found that inappropriate to do.
 I agree.
 </p>

 <p>